Drive sales on autopilot with ecommerce-focused features

 WordPress user rating: 4.9/5

-Retainful sends magic links that restore abandoned WooCommerce carts as customers left them — same products, quantities, even applied coupons — without making them log in again.
+Retainful sends one-click recovery links that restore abandoned WooCommerce carts as customers left them.
+They get the same products, quantities, and applied coupons without having to log in again.

-You build email workflows in its dashboard targeting scenarios, such as high-value carts and first-time abandoners.
+You can build email workflows targeting scenarios like high-value carts and first-time abandoners.
 It pulls order history, purchase frequency, and customer lifetime value from WooCommerce to personalize every email.

 Why choose it?

-Retainful suits you if WooCommerce powers your store and you want email marketing that understands order data, cart values, and purchase patterns natively.
-You need automation that works without constant tweaking.
+This WordPress email marketing plugin suits you if WooCommerce powers your store and you want email marketing that understands order data, cart values, and purchase patterns natively.
+You need automation that works without constant tweaking after setup.

 Features